 - Use software such as Semrush to see what your target users are looking for on search engines.

 - Run a poll or conduct a survey to ask your clients what they struggle the most.

 - Go through other case studies to gauge what are the most common pain points in your industry.

 While ebooks and white papers are excellent to kick-start the relationship with clients, courses are even better.
 When people sign up for an email course, they’re aware that they’ll receive emails from you on a regular basis.
-This automatically reduces the pressure of receiving the email and increasing click-through rates and conversions in the process.
+This automatically reduces the pressure of receiving the email and increases click-through rates and conversions in the process.

 Optimize Your Landing Pages